aaronrader/personal_rng/README.md

-# rng - Random Number Generator
-# Aaron Rader, 2022
+# Random Number Generator - Aaron Rader, 2022

 Generates a series of random real numbers, coded to work with command-line arguments.